IanMalobaMwakha/learn-python/arithmethic-operators.md

 163
 ```

-## Note: The exponentiation is evaluated before the multiplication and the addition.
+Explanation: The exponentiation is evaluated before the multiplication and the addition.

 Code: